BenJamesFleming/dtg-gallery/README.md

 ```

 #### Default Types Of Builders
-> These Are Default And Do Not Need Setup For Basic Use \n
+> These Are Default And Do Not Need Setup For Basic Use

 > But Many Need Setup For More Advanced Use Cases

 * Id Buidler
-    * Returns A String Value,\n That Is Different For Each Data Point In The Array
+    * Returns A String Value,
+    That Is Different For Each Data Point In The Array
 * URL Builder
-    * Returns A String Value,\n This Is The URL Of The Current Image
+    * Returns A String Value,
+    This Is The URL Of The Current Image

 ###### Code For Default Builders
 > This Is The Code That Will Be Used If These Builder Functions Are Not Defined